schmijos/wurscht3000/README.md

 The decoding is simply adding all diff colors in modulo 256.

 ## Example
-See the encoding of a still frame here: http://schmijos.github.io/ The codec isn't very good for stills yet.
+See the encoding of a small video here: http://schmijos.github.io/ The codec isn't very good for stills yet.

 Coming soon: a video of u-d-p eating meat paste!